-Power dissipation of app tasks.
-Besides the underlying platform's temperature imbalance, different tasks incur significantly different amounts of power dissipation on CPUs and GPU.
-Fig. 2 plots the average power dissipations on (a) CPU and (b) GPU of sample vision workloads.
-We refer to tasks with power dissipation higher (lower) than the average as hot (cold) tasks.
+Power dissipations of app tasks.
+Besides the underlying platform's temperature imbalance, different tasks incur significantly different amounts of power dissipations on CPUs and GPU.
+Figure 2 plots the average power dissipations on (a) CPU and (b) GPU of sample vision workloads.
+We refer to tasks with power dissipations higher (lower) than the average as hot (cold) tasks (a hot/cold task is defined formally in Section 6.2).
 On CPU, the image stabilizer is the hottest, dissipating 1.35× more power than the coldest, the object tracker.
 On GPU, the motion estimator is the hottest, dissipating 2.68× more power than the coldest, the object tracker.